NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/sip/1.0/scope/_index.md

 > A third article may be represented by one TIFF image for each of 12 pages plus an XML file of structural metadata showing the order of the pages; these 13 files constitute the Representation.

 Representations can thus be either **simple objects** consisting of single discrete files, or **composite objects** consisting of groups of files intended to be utilized together.
-An example of a simple digital object can be a singular image in TIFF-format, while an example of a complex digital object can be the aforementioned example of the article represented by 12 TIFF images and an XML or a DCP (which is a directory containing image and audio streams in MXF containers along with xml-files).
+An example of a simple digital object can be a singular image in TIFF-format, while an example of a composite digital object can be the aforementioned example of the article represented by 12 TIFF images and an XML or a DCP (which is a directory containing image and audio streams in MXF containers along with xml-files).

-## Intellectial entities/content
+## Intellectial entities and content
 The following definitions stem from the PREMIS data dictionary:
 > An **Intellectual Entity** is a distinct intellectual or artistic creation that is considered relevant to a designated community in the context of digital preservation: for example, a particular book, map, photograph, database, or hardware or software.

-Intellectual entities tend to describe *intellectual content*.
+Intellectual entities tend to describe **intellectual content**.
-To keep complexity down, we recommend letting simple, tangible intellectual entites define package scope (like *items* or *exemplars*), rather than high-level abstract intellectual entities (like *works*).
+To keep complexity down, we recommend letting simple, tangible intellectual entites define package scope (like **items** or **exemplars**), rather than high-level abstract intellectual entities (like **works**).

 {{< callout >}}
 We **strongly recommend** limiting the intellectual scope of a package to a particular digital exemplar.